 Following post-application instructions is crucial to prevent plant injury.
 This could be things like not watering for several hours after application, avoiding the use of other chemicals for a period after application, delaying the harvest of fruit, staying out of the area for a period of time, or waiting a certain period of time before reapplication, among other things.

-Even if the product is mixed in accordance with the label directions, if it is applied again too soon or applied too many times in one growing season, it can potentially cause damage.
+Even if the product is mixed in accordance with the label directions, if it is applied again too soon or too frequently during one growing season, it can potentially cause damage.
 Always adhere to the reentry times, waiting intervals, and use guidelines printed on the label.

 Symptoms of Chemical Injury

 Symptoms of chemical injury can vary widely depending on many factors.
-The damage that occurs from a chemical application is termed "Phytotoxicity."
+The damage that occurs from a chemical application is referred to as "Phytotoxicity."

 Symptoms of phytotoxicity are typically things like leaf burn, leaf speckling, blotches or spots on leaves, bleaching, chlorosis (yellowing) or necrosis (browning) of the leaf edges, leaf cupping or twisting, tip die-back, leaf or tip burn, stunted growth, and/or plant death.